Open-NC/reentry-resources-hub/README.md

 In one terminal, run `node server/index.js`.
 In another terminal, run `yarn build` or `npm run build`.

-If you want to push the contents of the build folder to GitHub pages, run `yarn run deploy`.
+If you want to push the contents of the build folder to GitHub pages, run `yarn deploy`.